Tutorial: Dynamic Workflows

 Tutorial Series

 The following tutorials display different methods for creating dynamic workflows.
 When creating a dynamic workflow, the destination Feature Types must know how to obtain the desired output schema.
-The source of this schema differs in each example below.
+The source of this schema differs across the examples.
+The workflow is used when the desired schema differs, as shown below.

 Additional Articles